What is a trade mark?

 - Pay your trade mark registration fee - using eServices.

-- Payments for existing TM Headstart applications - can also be paid using eServices.
+- Payments for existing TM Headstart (pre-application service) applications - can also be paid using eServices.

 - Opposition to registration - information to help if someone objects to your trade mark being registered.